mietek/halcyon-website/pages/index.md

 Usage
 -----

-Halcyon is installed with _git_, and automatically keeps itself up-to-date.  [`halcyon paths`](/reference/#paths) helps set environment variables.
+Halcyon is installed with _git_, and automatically keeps itself up-to-date.

 ```
 # git clone https://github.com/mietek/halcyon ~/halcyon
 # source <( ~/halcyon/halcyon paths )
 ```

+[`halcyon paths`](/reference/#paths) helps set environment variables.
+See the [user’s guide](/guide/#installing-halcyon) for details.

+### Deploying

+Halcyon speeds up deployment by archiving dependencies in _layers_.

+GHC, _cabal-install_ and the Cabal package database, the application sandbox—once built, each of these layers is archived separately from the application build and install directories.

-### Deploying an application
+#### Deploying an application

 [`halcyon deploy`](/reference/#deploy) accepts directories, Cabal packages, and _git_ URLs.

-Deploying an application by restoring an install archive is expected to take less than 10 seconds.
+With an application install archive available, deploying an application is expected to take less than 10 seconds.

 <div class="toggle">
 <a class="toggle-button" data-target="deploy1" href="" title="Toggle">Toggle</a>